awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

             Map<String, String> myExMap = new HashMap<>();
             myExMap.put("#archive", "archive");

-            // Set the Expression so only Closed items are queried from the Work table.
+            // Set the Expression so only active items are queried from the Work table.
             Expression expression = Expression.builder()
                 .expressionValues(myMap)
                 .expressionNames(myExMap)